-the information set.
-This in turn provides researchers with the tools to test basic assumptions of models or differentiate between different theoretical mechanisms.
+Information provision experiments allow researchers to provide cleanly identified evidence by only varying one feature of the information set.
+This in turn provides researchers with tools to test either basic assumptions of models or differentiate between different theoretical mechanisms.
 For example, Bursztyn et al. (2014) use information treatments to study the relative importance of "social learning" and "social utility" in the context of peer effects in financial decisions, while Allcott and Taubinsky (2015) use information treatments to identify the importance of different behavioral biases in the lightbulb market.

 One powerful possibility opened up by information experiments is to generate exogenous variation in perceptions of real-world environments, which allows answering policy-relevant questions.
 Information provision experiments allow changing perceptions of real-world phenomena which themselves cannot be directly changed.
 For instance, in labor economics, an important policy question is to what extent students internalize market returns to education when making educational choices.
-While researchers cannot manipulate the returns to education, they can provide information to generate exogenous variation in the perceived returns to education (Jensen 2010).
-When studying attitudes toward immigration, it is impossible to change the characteristics of immigrants, but researchers can vary perceptions of the immigrant population by correcting people's misperceptions (Grigorieff, Roth, and Ubfal 2020).
-Similarly, researchers cannot manipulate intergenerational mobility or influence the state of the macroeconomy, but it is possible to change perceptions of intergenerational mobility (Alesina, Stantcheva, and Teso 2018) or the perceived likelihood of a recession (Roth and Wohlfart 2020).
-Finally, researchers cannot manipulate social norms, but information provision experiments can be used to study the causal effect of perceived social norms on behavior (Bursztyn, González, and Yanagizawa-Drott 2020).
+While researchers cannot manipulate the returns to education, they can provide information to generate exogenous variation in the perceived returns to education (Jensen, 2010).
+When studying attitudes towards immigration, it is impossible to change the characteristics of immigrants, but researchers can vary perceptions of the immigrant population by correcting people's misperceptions (Grigorieff et al., 2020).
+Similarly, researchers cannot manipulate intergenerational mobility or influence the state of the macroeconomy, but it is possible to change perceptions of intergenerational mobility (Alesina et al., 2018c) or the perceived likelihood of a recession (Roth and Wohlfart, 2020).
+Finally, researchers cannot manipulate social norms, but information provision experiments can be used to study the causal effect of perceived social norms on behavior (Bursztyn et al., 2020b).

 The opportunities provided by information experiments to test economic theories and answer policy-relevant questions have made them popular in economics over the last few years.
-As shown in figure 1, the number of information provision experiments published in leading economics journals has strongly increased over the last ten years.
+As shown in Figure 1, the number of information provision experiments published in leading economics journals has strongly increased over the last ten years.
 This growth demonstrates the increasing importance of information provision in experimental work.
 In this article, we review the growing literature on information experiments in economics with a particular focus on methodological questions.
-Many of the methodological questions discussed in this review also extend beyond information provision experiments, and have relevance for the design of other types of experiments or for collecting nonexperimental survey data.
+Many of the methodological questions discussed in this review also extend beyond information provision experiments, and have relevance for the design of other types of experiments or for collecting non-experimental survey data.

-The paper proceeds as follows: section 2 summarizes areas in which information experiments have been widely applied.
+The paper proceeds as follows: Section 2 summarizes areas in which information experiments have been widely applied.
 Section 3 outlines best-practice recommendations for the measurement of beliefs.
 Section 4 discusses the design of the information intervention.

 Section 5 outlines important aspects of the measurement of belief updating.
 Section 6 discusses best-practice recommendations for mitigating concerns about experimenter demand effects.
-Section 7 describes online samples that are commonly used for information provision experiments.
+Section 7 discusses online samples that are commonly used for information provision experiments.
 Section 8 discusses typical effect sizes and provides sample size recommendations.
-Finally, section 9 offers concluding remarks.
+Finally, Section 9 offers concluding remarks.

-2. Major Applications
+2 Major applications

 In this section, we provide an overview of areas in economics in which information provision experiments have been widely applied.
-This review is necessarily incomplete, and focuses on applications in public economics, political economy, macroeconomics,
+This review is necessarily incomplete, and focuses on applications in public economics, political economy, macroeconomics, household finance, and labor, education and health economics.1